cseed/fpga-playground/README.md

 eth-led is a project for Digilent's [Arty](http://store.digilentinc.com/arty-artix-7-fpga-development-board-for-makers-and-hobbyists/) board.

 eth-led writes the payload of an Ethernet packet sent to it to the LEDs.
-It writes the low nibble of teh first byte of the payload.
+It writes the low nibble of the first byte of the payload.
 Its Ethernet address is 12:34:56:78:9a:bc.
 You can use [lltx](https://github.com/cseed/net-playground) to send an Ethernet packet.